 How Much Do Marine Mechanics Make?

 When it comes to advancing in the field, employers look for those with passion, drive and hands-on experience.
-Having specialized training, such as the education you can earn from Marine Mechanics Institute, can give you a competitive advantage and open the door to exciting new opportunities.
+Having specialized training, such as the education you can earn from UTI's Marine Technician Specialist program, can give you a competitive advantage against untrained applicants and open the door to exciting entry-level opportunities.1

 Marine Technician Job Outlook